Above: Django Fellow Carlton Gibson gives a talk on "Your Web Framework Needs You: An Update."

 The Django Community Spirit ...

 This six-day international conference “for the community by the community” was filled with a diverse and welcoming community.
 Django Fellow Carlton Gibson gave a quick update on changes that make it even easier to contribute to Django and offered ideas on how members of the Django community can get involved, and event organizers offered free workshops on contributing to open source and contributing to Django.
-As Carlton proclaimed in the title of his talk, “Your web framework needs you!”
+As Carlton proclaimed in the title of his talk, “Your web framework needs you!” 🎥 Watch now.